Skip to main content

 In addition to the 100 out-of-the box connectors, developers can expose any REST-based end-point using custom APIs that power users can leverage, Hertogh stated.
 And new developer services make it easier to register Azure functions and app services.

 Microsoft Flow has also rolled out modernized approval processes for businesses, enabling them to create an approval process in seconds using rich templates and the ability to approve or reject requests on the go.
-Flow can also surface actions directly in other Microsoft products, such ...
+Flow can also surface actions ...

 FREE Membership Required to View Full Content: